clearlinux/dockerfiles/FaaS/OpenFaaS/template/README.md

     `echo "openblas" >> hello-openfaas/bundles.txt`
     `echo "wget" >> hello-openfaas/bundles.txt`

+    *  Put any initial/helper operation in the "help_script.sh"

 4.  `faas-cli up -f hello-openfaas.yml`

     Then you can invoke your python function by OpenFaas UI or faas-cli.